-Rohit received a B.S. in Electrical Engineering & Computer Sciences and B.A. in Molecular & Cell Biology from the University of California, Berkeley in 2005.
-He completed a J.D., with honors, from the University of Chicago Law School in 2010, where he was an articles editor of The University of Chicago Law Review, a John M. Olin Student Fellow, and a recipient of the Joseph Henry Beale Prize for outstanding legal writing.
+Rohit received a B.S. in Electrical Engineering & Computer Sciences and B.A. in Molecular & Cell Biology from the University of California, Berkeley.
+He completed a J.D., with honors, from the University of Chicago Law School, where he was an articles editor of The University of Chicago Law Review, a John M. Olin Student Fellow, and a recipient of the Joseph Henry Beale Prize for outstanding legal writing.

 “From Sense to Nonsense and Back Again: SRO Immunity, Doctrinal Bait-and-Switch, and a Call for Coherence,” 77 U Chi L Rev 847 (2010).